taslabs-net/cloudflarepages-hugo/content/posts/_index.md

 ---
-title: "Blog Posts"
+title: 'Blog Posts'
-description: "Latest updates and announcements"
+description: 'Latest updates and announcements'
 ---

 # Blog Posts

 Welcome to the blog section.
 This is where you can share updates, tutorials, and announcements related to your documentation.

 ## Recent Posts

 No posts yet.
 Create your first post by adding a new markdown file in the `content/posts/` directory.

 ## Creating a Blog Post